-ENGL 205-3 Fiction A study of selected trends in the development of the novel or short story, or of a particular mode or genre of representation.
-See the English Program handbook for details.
-(Exclusions: students may have already received credit for ENGL 203-3 or ENGL 204-3, but not both).
+ENGL 205-3 Fiction This course examines selected trends in the development of the novel or short story, or of a particular mode or genre of representation.
+See the English Department handbook for details.
+(Students may have already received credit for ENGL 203-3 or ENGL 204-3, but not both).